Wyndham Hotels & Resorts | Rooms & Rates

 We explored multiple layout directions and incorporated updated design system components as part of the broader Wyndham replatform.

-After stakeholder alignment, we moved forward with an incremental approach—refining the existing list-based layout while deferring more experimental patterns for post-launch validation.
 We then conducted usability testing (UserTesting) comparing the updated experience against the current production version across desktop and mobile prototypes.

 Overall, users responded positively to the updated design, noting improved visual clarity, stronger imagery, and easier navigation.
 However, key usability gaps remained: